 The new 15,638 square foot Platte City branch complete with a drive-up window was complete in 2006.
 The 15,638 square foot building featured many firsts for the library system.
 Floor-to-ceiling windows provide more natural light, a drive-thru window provides added convenience, and a partitioned programming space provides greater functionality.
 New services were added in 2005 and 2006 including after hour book drops, public Wi-Fi, word processing software for the public, Library-By-Mail (for homebound patrons), downloadable audio books, Live Homework Help tutoring services, and language learning web based services.

-In November 2012, a groundbreaking ceremony was held at the future site of the Woodneath Branch.
+In June 2013, the Woodneath Library Center opened to the public.
 Named for the wooded area surrounding this lush, 33 acre farmland, the Woodneath Estate was built by Elbridge Arnold in 1855-56 as a family homestead and farm.
-MCPL has contracted and worked closely with Sapp Design Associates to create a branch that combines the love of history with the modern desires of library users.
-The Woodneath Branch will include features to please the past and future of Clay County, including: room sensors for automatic lights, period authentic greenery, drop-off and pick-up windows, and café and food services.
+MCPL contracted and worked closely with Sapp Design Associates to create a destination library that combines the love of history with the modern desires of library users.
+The Woodneath Library Center will include features to please the past and future of Clay County, including: room sensors for automatic lights, period authentic greenery, a pick-up window, and a Children's Literacy Center.